Early History

 The Romans were losing control earlier here than in the rest of Britain

-tenure.
+towards the end of their occupation.
 Roman signal stations were still manned in the closing years

 of the 300's on the Yorkshire coast to give alarm at the approach of the

-In 410 the emperor Honorius wrote to the British towns telling them to defend
+in 410 the emperor Honorius wrote to the British towns telling them to defend

-themselves, the garrison at York was ordered back to the continent.
+themselves and the garrison at York was ordered back to the continent.

 Anglian Incursions